 - Onboard bar, laundry, and telecommunications charges.
 Internet access is not available onboard.

-The trip is being put together with our partners at Heritage Expeditions in Christchurch, and they take care of the bookings and travel arrangements for us, while we run the photography program.
+The trip is being put together with our partners at Heritage Expeditions in Christchurch, and they take care of the bookings and travel arrangements for us, while Michael runs the photography program.

-There are a variety of cabin classes: several three-berth cabins and a range of twin-share cabin types.
+There are a variety of cabin classes.
 As usual with these ships your choice of berth/cabin type directly impacts the price of your ticket.

 A 25% deposit is required to secure your place.